 Winning Customer Loyalty in the Hospitality Business

-Summary: As a hospitality program manager, you work hard to curate amazing guest experiences.
+Summary: You work hard as a hospitality program manager to curate great guest experiences.
 And while a big part of that effort takes place within the context of your face-to-face interactions with them, that’s only part of the customer’s “journey” with your brand.
 Hospitality loyalty programs can help you close the loop on providing a review-worthy experience with your hospitality brand, from start to finish.

 What do Hospitality Loyalty Programs Really Mean for You?

 Part of any phenomenal guest experience is the magic that makes it all work.
-As hospitality program managers, anticipating our customers’ needs before even they have them, is important.
-We go the extra mile (if not several more) to make sure that guests want for nothing.
-And we create seamless interactions that leave the impression that each, of what could be hundreds or even thousands of customers, is the only one that matters to us in that exact moment.
+As hospitality program managers, anticipating our customers’ needs before they do, is essential.
+We go the extra mile (if not several more) to ensure guests want for nothing.
+We create seamless interactions that leave the impression that each of what could be hundreds or even thousands of customers is the only one that matters to us at that exact moment.

-Yet, we often have a difficult time translating that commitment to other aspects of our guests’ journey.
-We don’t leverage these experiences in driving new business.
-We sell significant aspects of the customer path-to-purchase off to the highest bidder.
-We don’t do a great job at understanding who our most valuable guests are, or what we can do to increase their ranks.
+Yet, we often have difficulty translating that commitment to other aspects of our guests’ journeys.
+We don’t leverage these experiences to drive new business.
+We sell significant aspects of the customer path-to-purchase to the highest bidder.
+We don’t understand who our most valuable guests are or what we can do to increase their ranks.

-Many of us are looking to technology in order to help better understand and manage the guest experience in a way that mimics our general ethos, providing a seamless value-based experience over every platform, channel and device where they engage with us.
-More than that, we’re looking to leverage each experience to help tell a story about what we value, and use it to drive repeat business.
+Many of us are looking to technology to help better understand and manage the guest experience in a way that mimics our general ethos, providing a seamless value-based experience over every platform, channel, and device where they engage with us.
+More than that, we’re looking to leverage each experience to help tell a story about what we value and use it to drive repeat business.

 A loyalty program may not be the first solution that pops into your head for meeting these goals, but there’s a lot to dig into here.
-In fact, more advanced loyalty and rewards software offers a lot of value by way of tools that can help you improve your overall guest experience, drive word of mouth, and make a significant impact on your bottom line.
+More advanced loyalty and rewards software offers much value through tools that can help you improve your overall guest experience, drive word of mouth, and significantly impact your bottom line.

 Spreading the Word

 Word-of-mouth is likely one of the most powerful components in your hospitality marketing toolkit.
-In fact, Hospitality.com stated referrals drove more than 40% of hotel reservations, worldwide in 2017.
-Our choice then isn’t between whether or not to focus on word-of-mouth, but how well we can leverage loyalty programs to help drive it?
+Hospitality.com stated that referrals drove more than 40% of hotel reservations worldwide in 2017.
+Our choice then isn’t whether or not to focus on word-of-mouth but how well we can leverage loyalty programs to help drive it.

 Build Reviews

-Love ‘em or hate ‘em review aggregators like Trip Advisor, Yelp, Google Reviews, and others can have a big impact on your business.
+Love ‘em or hate ‘em, review aggregators like Trip Advisor, Yelp, and Google Reviews can greatly impact your business.
 In addition to driving revenue, they’re valuable components of your SEO, PR, and PPC strategy.
 Using loyalty to drive reviews of your program with marketing automation

 • Solicit – “The answer to every question you don’t ask is “no”’.
-Garner reviews from your loyalty program members by sending an automated follow up email surveying various aspects of their experience.
-Offer additional loyalty program points for the customers that do.
+Garner reviews from your loyalty program members by sending an automated follow-up email surveying various aspects of their experience.
+Offer additional loyalty program points for the customers who do.

-• Record – One of the great things about omnichannel loyalty software is that it allows you to maintain a single unified customer record, across touchpoints.
-Where possible, attach customer reviews to each members’ unique profile.
-This will give you insight as to how their experience has evolved and help your employees closely monitor future engagements.
+• Record – A key benefit of omnichannel loyalty software is maintaining a unified customer record across all touchpoints.
+Where possible, attach customer reviews to each member’s unique profile.
+This will give you insight into how their experience has evolved and help your employees closely monitor future engagements.

-• Engage – The way you respond to a negative review often says as much about your business as having the review, in the first place.
+• Engage – Your response to a negative review often says as much about your business as the review itself.
 Leverage your rewards program to help offset negative experiences.

 Get Social Shares

-Your program should offer rewards for sharing your experience on social with a check-in or other recommendation.
-Some mnichannel loyalty programs like bLoyal have tools to identify a guest by their social media handle.
-Track these mentions with almost any social media monitoring tools and apply discounts directly to the guests account based off of your branded hash or name tags.
+Your program should offer rewards for sharing your experience on social media with a check-in or other recommendation.
+Some omnichannel loyalty programs, like bLoyal, have tools to identify a guest by their social media handle.
+Track these mentions with almost any social media monitoring tool and apply discounts directly to the guest’s account based on your branded hash or name tags.

 Leverage Brand Loyalists

-We’ve talked quite a bit about how referral, or ambassador programs can drive revenue over the past couple of years.
+We’ve talked quite a bit about how referral or ambassador programs can drive revenue over the past few years.
 One of the most frequent questions we get, with regards to hospitality-based businesses (especially if they’re a larger spend, like a cruise or tourist destination) goes, as follows:

 Ambassador programs are a great place to start.
-Past guests should be able to earn points and other rewards, based on the new business that they’re sending your way.
-If a guest who only does business with you, once yearly, recommends your cruise line to ten other people who subsequently purchase cruises, it would be well worth your time to offer them a steep reward, for doing so.
+Past guests should be able to earn points and other rewards, based on the new business they send your way.
+If a guest who only does business with you once a year recommends your cruise line to ten other people who subsequently purchase cruises, it would be well worth your time to offer them a steep reward for doing so.

 The end user isn’t always your target, though.
-In the case of a restaurant located in close proximity to a hotel, for instance, it may make more sense to offer rewards directly to concierges.
-If the concierge has directed ten families to your restaurant over the course of a night, it’s equally valuable to pay for their dinner.
+For instance, in a restaurant located near a hotel, it may make more sense to offer rewards directly to concierges.
+If the concierge has directed ten families to your restaurant throughout the night, paying for their dinner is equally valuable.

 Segmentation

-One of the important lessons that retail businesses have learned in the last ten years is that you can learn a lot about a customer by what they purchase.
-Using purchase-level segmentation build into most integrated loyalty systems helps you build more relevant content.
+One of the important lessons retail businesses have learned in the last ten years is that you can learn much about a customer by what they purchase.
+Using purchase-level segmentation built into most integrated loyalty systems helps you build more relevant content.
 What does this have to do with spreading the word about your loyalty program?
 More relevant messaging means that guests are more likely to pay attention to and share your content.
-The more attention they pay to you, the more likely you are to be top-of-mind when friends ask for recommendations.
+The more attention they pay to you, the more likely you will be top-of-mind when friends ask for recommendations.

 Rethink Rewards

-On the whole, the average hospitality rewards setup is pretty basic.
-They tend to run a bit like a frequent buyer programs; you stay, dine, or book a certain number of times, earning “X” in the process.
+The average hospitality rewards setup is pretty basic overall and tends to run a bit like frequent buyer programs: You stay, dine, or book a certain number of times, earning “X” in the process.
 Many programs never move beyond that model, however.
-Omnichannel rewards have come a long way, and most hospitality-based customer retention strategies leave quite a bit of money on the table, in terms of opportunities to use their loyalty program in driving the bottom line.
+Omnichannel rewards have come a long way, and most hospitality-based customer retention strategies leave quite a bit of money on the table regarding opportunities to use their loyalty program to drive the bottom line.

 Here are some suggestions for using your loyalty program to get a leg up: